Apply to vote by post or proxy

 If you do not receive your postal vote pack, lose it or some of the contents, or make a mistake on your ballot paper, please contact Electoral Services as soon as possible.
 Please note, however, that replacements for postal vote packs that have not been received or which have been lost cannot be issued earlier than 4 working days prior to an election.

-You can download a postal vote application form or, alternatively, contact Electoral Services for an application form.
 Your completed form should be sent to Electoral Services (please note: you can email us a scan or photo of your completed form).

 Voting by proxy